 - Use a laser or freeze treatment to reattach or repair your retina

-- Inject a bubble of air or special gas into your eye to hold your retina in place
+- Inject a bubble of air, other gas, or silicone oil into your eye to hold your retina in place

 Doctors can either use numbing eye drops or shots so you won’t feel pain during the surgery, or they can use general anesthesia to put you to sleep for the surgery.
 Before your vitrectomy surgery, talk with your doctor about your anesthesia options.